gaufucun/learngit/readme.txt

-git is the best versionController
+git is not the best versionController